solana-developers/solana-cookbook/docs/recipes/accounts.md

   </CodeGroupItem>
 </CodeGroup>

-### Sign a PDA
+### Sign with a PDA

 PDAs can only be signed for within the program.
-Below is a program example of signing with a PDA and calling the program with the client
+Below is a program example of signing with a PDA and calling the program with the client.

 #### Program

-There is only one insuction, trasnfering 0.1 SOL to the account you passed.
-The `from` is a PDA which derived by seed, `escrow`.
-We use `invoke_signed` to sign the PDA.
+The below shows a single instruction that transfers SOL from a PDA that was derived by the seed `escrow` to an account passed. `invoke_signed` is used to sign with the PDA.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="rust" active>